taksan/authenticator-saml-onelogin/quick-start/README.md

-# Quick Start
+# Dev Quick Start

-The purpose of this walkthrough is to allow a quick test for this plugin.
+The purpose of this guide is to help setting up a development environment for this plugin.
-Some docker containers will be used to allow this test:
+Some docker containers will be used:
 + Nexus
 + Keycloak
 + Postgres